 World-wide There is duty-free trade between South Africa and the other four countries (Botswana, Lesotho, Namibia, and eSwatini) that comprise the Southern African Customs Union (SACU).
 The Southern African Development Community (SADC) Free Trade Agreement, as of 2012, allows duty-free trade among 12 of the 15 members.
 The European Union-South African Trade and Development Cooperation Agreement that came into effect in 2000, has as a progressive Free Trade Agreement (FTA) that has become the cornerstone of the regional trading landscape.
 South Africa has also negotiated agreements with the European Free Trade Association, the United Kingdom and Mercosur.
 South Africa, through SADC, has finalized negotiations on Phase I of the Tripartite Free Trade Agreement, which link SADC, the East Africa Community (EAC) and the Common Market of Eastern and Southern Africa (COMESA) into a free trade area.
-South Africa is also a member of the newly launched African Continental Free Trade Area (AfCFTA).
+South Africa is also a member of the African Continental Free Trade Area (AfCFTA) which commenced trading in January 2021

 The South African Reserve Bank approves currency exchanges.

-Imports The Department of Trade, Industry and Competition (the dtic) is empowered to regulate, prohibit, or ration imports to South Africa in the national interests, but most goods may be imported into South Africa without any restrictions.
+Imports The Department of Trade, Industry and Competition (DTIC) is empowered to regulate, prohibit, or ration imports to South Africa in the national interests, but most goods may be imported into South Africa without any restrictions.